node-red/node-red.github.io/docs/hardware/beagleboneblack.md

     sudo service node-red start

+To set Node-RED to auto-run on every boot

+    sudo systemctl enable node-red.service

+and likewise to stop it auto-running on boot

+    sudo systemctl disable node-red.service

 The 2GB console version suitable for flashing to older eMMC versions of the BBB will need to be manually installed as per below.